-The last few years I focused on botanical art as a way of discovering discipline and connecting to nature.
+The past 7 years I focused on botanical art as a way of discovering discipline and connecting to nature.
 The connection was so deep that I fall in love with growing my own plants and I became an organic grower and kept painting.

 Every plant I draw is the expression of what the Soil provides for us as human beings.

 A beautiful gift from Mother Earth we meet every day, even in cities: amazing colours and different shades which come from this beautiful dark matter.

 If we connect with this energy and we work with Nature we build this connection, receiving gratitude in the vegetables and flowers that nourish and give us pleasure.

 I develop a close connection with plants while I paint them, appreciating their movements and importance to us.

 The Soil is the most important ingredient of life on Earth and we must respect it, knowing that it is not necessarily immutable, which may not be immediately apparent.

 We can respect, co-create and understand the circles of life which the Soil requires to regenerate and become fertile.

 The beauty of our flowers and plants cannot be taken for granted.
 There is danger whenever we neglect these patterns of creation, which form the fertile Earth around us.

 new date: 18th of August to 14th of September 2020 - Midcountry Cafe Coop, Cloughjordan, Co.
 Tipperary.